Somalis in India: History

 During the Age of the Ajurans, the Somali sultanates and republics of Merca, Mogadishu, Barawa, Hobyo and their respective ports flourished and had a lucrative foreign commerce, with ships sailing to and coming from India, Arabia, Venetia, Persia, Egypt, Portugal and as far away as China.
 In the 16th century, Duarte Barbosa noted that many ships from the Kingdom of Cambaya in modern-day India sailed to Mogadishu with cloth and spices, for which they in return received gold, wax and ivory.
 Barbosa highlighted the abundance of meat, wheat, barley, horses and fruit on the coastal markets, which generated enormous wealth for the merchants.
 Jewish merchants from the Hormuz also brought their Indian textile and fruit to the Somali coast in exchange for grain and wood.

 In addition, trading relations were established with the Indian Malacca Sultanate in the 15th century, with cloth, ambergris and porcelain being the main commodities of the trade.
 Hindu merchants from Surat, seeking to bypass both the Portuguese blockade and Omani meddling, also used the Somali ports of Merca and Barawa (which were out of their jurisdiction) to conduct their trade in safety and without interference.

+And also famous somali politician Haji Farah Omar visited India in 1930, where he met Mahatma Gandhi and was influenced by Gandhi's non-violent philosophy, which he adopted in his campaign in British Somaliland Protectorate.

 More recently, a few Somalis have sought asylum in India as a consequence of the Somali Civil War, which broke out in 1991.
 This small community of expatriates today comprises the bulk of Somali immigrants in the country.